 Treatment begins by calling or emailing us.
 Our administrator will call you back almost immediately but definitely within 1 business day.
-She is very responsive because she knows you do not want to wait to be seen.
-She will ask you many questions, review our policies and procedures and try to schedule your first intake appointment.
-It is Sharon’s job to gather as much information as possible to assess if we are the best fit to help.
+We are very responsive because we know you do not want to wait to be seen.
+We will ask you many questions, review our policies and procedures and try to schedule your first intake appointment.
+It is our administrators’ job to gather as much information as possible to assess if we are the best fit to help.

 While we try to start treatment as fast as possible, the intake process is very helpful for us to identify risk factors, core issues, and maintenance characteristics of the presenting problem(s).
 When treating minors, we will ask to meet with the parents or legal guardians before or after meeting with the identified child or adolescent patient.
 We may also ask for any prior evaluations or related documents, and/or for consent to speak with related providers.